 Need help building a landing page to maximize your conversions?
 Wishpond’s library of templates, segmented by industry and type, is full of expertly designed pages to help get you started – no developer required.

-Overall, these newsletters show there’s no one magic way to get people to sign up for your newsletters.
+Overall, these email marketing examples show there’s no one magic way to get people to sign up for your newsletters.
 But it undoubtedly helps if you include:

 - Discounts or sales on your products or services on sign-up